Botesdale: Transport

 The B1113 road runs through Botesdale.
 In the 17th and 18th centuries, this used to be a busy roadway for travellers from Great Yarmouth to Bury St Edmunds, and on further to London.
 The A143 now bypasses the village.
 Before the opening of the bypass in 1995, traffic through the village was some 7,500 vehicles per day.

 Botesdale is served by Simonds of Botesdale Ltd's Country Link bus service.
-National Rail train stations are accessible from Diss and Bury St Edmunds.
+National Rail stations are accessible from Diss and Bury St Edmunds.

 Notable residents

 The village's most famous resident was the actress Deborah Kerr, who died there on 16 October 2007.
 Another notable resident was the artist and theatrical designer Audrey Cruddas, who lived at Bank House during the 1960s and '70s.
 Elizabeth Craig, the cookery writer, lived in St Catherine's, one of the oldest houses in the village, from the 1960s onwards, and wrote an article, 'Footsteps in the Grass', in East Anglia Monthly, documenting the house's history.
 Newman Knowlys, the Recorder of London in the early 19th century, was educated in the village.